Christiaan-Ghijselinck/KangooZE-apk/README.md

 The application was developed with Android Studio and tested using the KONNWEI KW902 and the Vgate iCar Pro 2S dongles on a Samsung Smartphone Galaxy S5 neo.
 The application has been tested on other devices at https://developer.samsung.com/remotetestlab/devices .

-The **KangooZE-4.0.4.apk** installs on Smartphones with Android Version 6 to up to inclusive Version 16 and without a warning about obsolete version ( tested ) and on all lower numbered versions ( vers.
+The **KangooZE-4.0.4.apk** installs on Smartphones with Android Version 5 to up to inclusive Version 16 and on all lower numbered versions ( vers.
 6 , 11 , 15 and 16 were tested ).
 The Android version number used by the Smartphone can be found within "About" via "Settings".
 See also https://web.archive.org/web/20251004161259/https://apilevels.com/ or https://apilevels.com/ if available.

 Version "KangooZE-4.0.4b.apk" is an improved version 4.0.4 and should not display a message about unsafe or obsolete software